RPG-29

-The RPG-29 "Vampir" (Russian for "vampire") is a Soviet reusable rocket-propelled grenade (RPG) launcher.
+The RPG-29 "Vampir" is a Soviet reusable rocket-propelled grenade (RPG) launcher.
 Adopted by the Soviet Army in 1989, it was the last RPG to be adopted by the Soviet military before the fall of the Soviet Union in 1991.

 The RPG-29 has since been supplemented by other rocket-propelled systems, such as the RPG-30 and RPG-32.
-The RPG-29 has been used in combat with British Challenger 2 tanks in Iraq, and against Israeli Merkava tanks in Lebanon, which breached the tanks' armor and in some cases injured or killed crew members.